Orphy Robinson: Other work

-Robinson represented Great Britain at the Olympic Games in Atlanta, Georgia.
+Robinson represented Great Britain at the 1996 Summer Olympics in Atlanta, Georgia.
 He has worked in schools and on large-scale education projects, including at the Hackney Empire, where he led the Music Education department for more than ten years.
 He has been on the board of The Vortex jazz club, Warriors International, the National Youth Jazz Orchestra, the British Academy of Songwriters, Composers and Authors and the Participation and Learning Education advisory board at the Hackney Empire.

 Robinson is a founding member of Edge (The Shape of Things to Come), a group of artists, writers and promoters curating events pitched as a fringe to the London Jazz Festival.
 Due to the success of their first programme, titled Edge 08, Robinson and the journalist Paul Bradshaw continued to curate events internationally as well as all-year round events in the UK.
 Their project Love Supreme Reimagined, a homage to the 1965 John Coltrane album A Love Supreme, a large-scale ensemble with Robinson in the role of musical director, received critical acclaim at the 2014 Southbank Centre's Meltdown Festival curated by James Lavelle.